microsoft/fluentui/packages/web-components/docs/api-report.md

 // @public
 export const textFieldStyles: (context: any, definition: any) => import("@microsoft/fast-element").ElementStyles;

+// Warning: (ae-internal-missing-underscore) The name "Tooltip" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export class Tooltip extends Tooltip_2 {
+    // (undocumented)
+    connectedCallback(): void;
+}

 // @public
 export const treeItemStyles: (context: any, definition: any) => import("@microsoft/fast-element").ElementStyles;